 By the way, if you choose to do so, keep in mind that the Voice takes quite a long time — some two minutes — to boot up fully.

 Working in tandem with the RBK50 Orbi router, the Netgear Orbi Voice delivered excellent Wi-Fi coverage and speed in my testing.
 It covered some 4000 ft² (372 m²) of a residential setting with strong Wi-Fi signals.
 Strong enough to deliver a fast residential Internet connection in full.

 Specifically, I tested the Orbi Voice by placing it some 40 feet (13m) away from the primary router, and it delivered excellent sustained Wi-Fi speeds, as shown in the chart below.

 Wi-Fi speed and coverage always vary a great deal.
 However, depending on your home and the placement of the two units, generally, you can expect them to deliver somewhere between 3500 ft² (325 m²) and 5000 ft² (465 m²) of Wi-Fi coverage with ease.
-The smaller your property is, the more options you have in terms of placing and moving the Voice — as a smart-speaker — around.
+The smaller your property is, the more options you have for placing and moving the Voice — as a smart-speaker — around.

 The reason is it only works with an Orbi router.
 Think about it.
-If you already an Orbi system at home, chances are you don’t need another satellite.
+If you already have an Orbi system at home, chances are you don’t need another satellite.
 And for those without one, at $430, the Orbi Voice system is a hefty investment.
 That’s not to mention you will need to throw away your existing router, too.

 That said, it’d be much easier for me to recommend the Netgear Orbi Voice if it were compatible with all existing Wi-Fi routers.
-Netgear told me it had plans to make that happen mid next year.
+Netgear told me it had plans to make that happen sometime next year.
 For now, this niche device will drill a big hole in your wallet before you can enjoy it.